 Bong.
 Bong.
 Bong.
 Bong.
 Bong.
 Bong.

 Six a.m.?
 Two hours sleep?
 I had just closed my eyes.
 Barely a blink.
 It can’t be time to get up.
 Please.
 Please.
 Let me sleep a little more.

 I opened my eyes.
 The pink sky over the mountains on the far horizon announced the coming dawn.
-And in case I had any doubt, the dog on the bed sat up, stared at me, and wanted to know when I would serve breakfast.
+And in case I had any doubt, the dog on the bed sat up, stared at me with his eyes wide open, and wanted to know when I would serve breakfast.

 The dawn didn’t care I hadn’t slept all night.

 P.S. – Of course, on the nights I do get a full night of sleep, sometimes that doesn’t work well.
 Read Chaotic Morning – How Not To Begin Your Day as an example.